đ§Â Email

 đ Google Scholar

 My dissertation research investigates the emergence, adoption, and contestation of climate reporting practices within corporate climate governance, with particular interest in how reporting frameworks demarcate authority on what counts as "sustainable" that shape subsequent organizational action on sustainability.
+By illuminating how the institutional, political, and technical dimensions of knowledge production shape pathways for organizational action, this work contributes to scholarship on organizational change, the sociology of quantification, and the political economy of climate change.
 Combining interviews, participant observation, policy analysis, and quantitative data, I investigate how organizations produce and attach meaning to these metrics and the broader implications of finance's role in efforts toward sustainable transition.
 I first detail how NGOs and the financial sector developed and consolidated voluntary corporate climate disclosure practices before its eventual uptake by securities regulators that increasingly narrowed climate action around risk.
 I further examine how sustainability professionals within complying companies navigate their organizations to collect, produce, and interpret the required climate metrics, and how these metrics in turn shape organizational routines around sustainability.
-Finally, I explore the implications of metrics-based climate governance, where the quantification of climate progress through climate disclosure can both enhance organizational legitimacy and substitute formal indicators for substantive climate action.
+Finally, I examine the systemic revision of corporate reported emissions data, surfacing the persistent measurement challenges that complicate efforts to link disclosure-based accountability to decarbonization goals.

 Under Review